OmicsoftDocs/ArraySuiteDoc/docs/tutorials/Land Explorer/Explorer/SampleExplorer.md

-# LandExplorer FrontPage
+# LandExplorer Sample Explorer

-OmicSoft has added an optional FrontPage to the Land Explorer interface.
+OmicSoft has added an optional SampleExplorer to the Land Explorer interface.
 Here users can browse data across all available lands to identify samples of interest.
-On this help page, we describe the usage of the FrontPage.
+On this help page, we describe the usage of the SampleExplorer.

 ## Sample Explorer